Humpzinho/Pymodoro/README.md

-# Pymodoro, a Pomodoro App maded in Python and Tkinter
+# Pymodoro, a Pomodoro App builded in Python and Tkinter
 This version comes with few features, and I'll be adding more fetures in the future.

 -Notifications and button to mute notifications